hippalectryon-0/sandboxie-docs/Content/FirefoxTips.md

 ![](../Media/DeleteInvocationSettings.png)

-*   Setting: Automatically delete contents of sandbox
+*   Setting: Automatically delete content of sandbox

 This setting tells Sandboxie to delete the sandbox whenever all programs in the sandbox stop running.